Skip these a.m. blunders for a more energized and productive afternoon.

 Everyone’s heard that breakfast is the most important meal of the day, so be careful not to undermine yourself.
 You know better than to skip breakfast.
 But don’t put it off – our sleeping bodies have been starving for six to eight hours, says Brooke Alpert, RD, a nutrition expert and the author of The Sugar Detox.
 “We need that immediate meal to boost our metabolism and kick our energy level into gear.”
 Be careful to not load up on carbs, which will make you crash and feel sluggish.

 Better idea: A great breakfast can be an incentive to get out of bed on time.
-You can nibble on something quick but hearty (like Greek yogurt or toast with peanut butter), make something ahead of time (such as Ellie Krieger’s Strawberry Vanilla Almond Parfait) or treat yourself on the weekend with a dish like a Kale and Sun-Dried Tomato Frittata.
-Mindful has dozens of recipes to help you sart your day out right!
+You can nibble on something quick but hearty like Greek yogurt or toast with peanut butter or treat yourself on the weekend with a dish like a Kale and Sun-Dried Tomato Frittata.
+Mindful has dozens of recipes to help you start your day out right!

 Blunder 4: Letting Your Phone Take Over